apioo/fusio-sample-laravel/README.md

 ## About

 This is a sample Laravel application which integrates with the [Fusio Laravel SDK](https://github.com/apioo/fusio-sdk-php-laravel).
-[Fusio](https://github.com/apioo/fusio) is an open source API management system which can be used to build and manage APIs.
+[Fusio](https://github.com/apioo/fusio) is an open source API management system which helps you to build and manage great APIs.
 In this sample app we show how you can integrate Fusio into a Laravel app.

-This means we automatically create a user at Fusio in case a user registers at our Laravel app.
-If a user is authenticated it is possible to create apps to access the API build with Fusio.
+### Configuration

+At first you need to configure the following settings at the `.env` file:

+* `FUSIO_BASE_URI`
+  * Contains an absolute url to your Fusio instance
+* `FUSIO_APP_KEY/FUSIO_APP_SECRET`
+  * Contains the credentials of an app or your admin account
+* `FUSIO_ROLE_ID`
+  * Contains the role id which is used in case the app creates a new user

+### Workflow

+Everytime a user registers at your Laravel-App we create a Fusio user in the background
+s. `app/Listeners/LogRegistered.php`.
+The client uses the credentials from the configuration so make sure that those credentials have the fitting permissions to create a user.

+If a user authenticate at your Laravel-App we obtain an Access-Token from our Fusio instance in the background and save the obtained Access-Token in the session s. `app/Listeners/LogLogin.php` For further calls to the API we use then this Access-Token to work on behalf of the user.

+As example we have implemented an Apps page at the dashboard where the user can manage and control all apps.
+If a user creates a new app he obtains an App-Key/Secret which he can use to access your Fusio API.